-This self-assessment checklist is not meant for a pass-fail test or a competition.
-It is designed as a diagnostic tool in order to enhance understanding of each firm in comparison to the aspirational practices described in the ISQC 1.
-The score assessment could enable firms to pinpoint areas for improvement.
+This self review checklist is not meant for a pass-fail test or a competition.
+It is designed as a diagnostic tool in order to enhance understanding of each firm in comparison to the aspirational practices described in ISQC 1.
+The score assessment produce via AQuR System could assist the management of the audit firms to identify areas for improvement to enhance their audit quality.